Monday, May 19, 2014

 Medical Officer’s Log, Calista Nir’ahn recording.
 Supplemental

 I’ve just finished five hours of surgery on patient Murphy, Commander Dominic, formerly Senior Science Officer of the U.S.S.
 Sherwood.
 Patient suffered numerous internal and superficial external injuries—see attached medical file—but is currently resting comfortably in ICU.
-I estimate six to eight weeks recovery time, during which the patient will undergo physical and mental therapy.
+I estimate six to eight weeks recovery time, during which the patient will undergo physical and psychological therapy.

 Calista Nir’ahn sat back with a sigh as she ended her log recording.
 The search of the Sherwood had been trying, and the five hours she’d spent in surgery saving the life of the man she had found had plain wore her out.
 But she’d done it—she’d repaired all his broken bones, drained and re-inflated his lung, repaired the hole one of his broken ribs had punched in it, relieved the compression on his spinal cord (when he woke, he’d certainly be pleased to know he hadn’t lost the ability to walk), and healed all his cuts and bruises.
 The commander would be weak for a while, and his pain would be managed with medication.